I was born in Bar Harbor, Maine in 1985

 I attended Colby College and graduated in 2007 with degrees in Sociology and Art, with a concentration in oil painting.
 Upon graduation from Colby, I received the Charles Hovey Pepper Prize in Art for meritorious work in painting.

 Since graduation my work has appeared in numerous summer art shows and occasionally galleries in Maine.
-I now have my own small gallery space in Portland where most of my work can be found year round.

 My subjects are inspired by the coastal, rural, and urban landscape, and by everyday objects.
 I currently live in Gardiner, Maine

 In my work I aspire above all to let paint be paint.
 When applied with intention and care, the brush strokes, texture, tone and color of the paint will do the work of creating a sense of light and space.
 For me, subject matter is a vehicle for interesting arrangements of light and color.
 The success of a painting is in its ability to entertain the eye each time it is viewed.
 The majority of my paintings (landscapes, cityscapes, and still-lifes) are painted en plein air.
 I find the infinite tones and colors of nature awaken the imagination, and provide a platform from which to launch a successful painting experience.

 Recent Awards and Recognition

 (2018) Argosy Gallery: 1st Place in category x, 2nd Place in category y.
 Juried group show with 6 categories.